sachin-frayne/elasticsearch-examples/ilm_to_datastream.md

+# ilm to datastream

+## description

-# switch from ilm to datastream with no downtime
+switch from ilm to datastream with no downtime

 ```http
 ################################### clean up ###################################